Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 Horse Chestnuts are easy and fun to grow.

 I would not advise them for bonsai.
 Although if you want to start one, I would recommend you do, so long as you are aware of their downfalls.
-You can read more about if Horse Chestnut Is A Good Tree For Bonsai.

 If you are finding this article useful you should also check out my YouTube Channel, I post new video’s every Sunday.